retailcrm/opencart-module/README.md

 #### Features:

-* Export orders to RetailCRM & fetch changes back
+* Export orders to RetailCRM & receive changes from RetailCRM.
-* Export product catalog into [ICML](https://help.retailcrm.pro/Developers/ICML) format
+* Export product catalog to the [ICML](https://help.retailcrm.pro/Developers/ICML) format.

 #### Install

+**Note:** `/path/to/your/site` is just a placeholder.
+You should replace it with the actual path to your site root in the examples below.
+The module won't work if you'll use those examples without changing the path placeholder.

-Copy files to the site root
+Copy module files to the site root:

 ```
 unzip master.zip
-cp -r opencart-module/src/* /path/to/site/root
+cp -r opencart-module/src/* /path/to/your/site
 ```

 #### Setup

 * Go to Admin -> Extensions -> Modules -> RetailCRM
-* Fill you api url & api key
+* Fill you API URL & API key
 * Specify directories matching

 #### Migrating to 4.* from early modules versions

-Before you copy the files of module you will to remove the directory `path/to/opencart/system/library/retailcrm`
+It's necessary to remove the `/path/to/your/site/system/library/retailcrm` before copying current module into your site.

 #### Getting changes in orders

 Add to cron:

 ```
-*/5 * * * * /usr/bin/php /path/to/opencart/system/library/retailcrm/cron/history.php >> /path/to/opencart/system/storage/logs/cronjob_history.log 2>&1
+*/5 * * * * /usr/bin/php /path/to/your/site/system/library/retailcrm/cron/history.php >> /path/to/your/site/system/storage/logs/cronjob_history.log 2>&1
 ```

 #### Setting product catalog export